clinerds/samael-learning/Random Thoughts.md

 >"Things are getting out of hands I've lost control...
 I have to do something I have to get back to my old self the old personality
   Currently my personality is the mixture of tooo...
 I have to create a new one according to the situation "

+>"All he has is his mind and his will to survive ~ Samael"